slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'They called her witch because she knew how to heal herself.'*

-> *'Think as you like but behave like others.'<br>
+> *'Think as you like but behave like others.'
 'Never appear too perfect.' -- Robert Greene (38th and 46th law of power)*

 > *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

-When people criticize your life they are speaking about their fears and limitations not yours.<br>
+When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from [those achieving what you want to achieve](#on-feedback).
 Ignore and be flattered by the rest.

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They think that you're better than them.'*